Privacy Policy

 The GDPR also makes sure that I look after sensitive personal information that you may disclose to me appropriately.
 This type of information is called ‘special category personal information’.
 The lawful basis for me processing any special categories of personal information is that it is for the provision of counselling.

-Once counselling has ended, I will then retain any counselling records for six years from the ending of our contract together.
+Once counselling has ended, I will retain any counselling records for six years from the ending of our contract together.
 After this time these records will be securely destroyed.

 I try to be as open as I can be in terms of giving people access to their personal information.
 You have a right to ask me to correct or update your personal information or stop processing your personal information.
 You also have a right to ask for a copy of any information that I hold about you.
 For any requests for information or action regarding personal data held, please contact me by email or telephone.